ParkerMedlin/LotNumGenerator-Macros/Update_Notes.md

 # Update Notes

+### 1-17-2022
+ - Tremendously simplified the incrementor macro.
+ - **CHANGED THE SEED NUMBER AND LOT NUMBER PROCESS SO NOW SEED NUMBER IS EQUAL TO THE ENDING OF THE LOT NUMBER, RATHER THAN TWO MORE**

 ### 1-11-2022
  - Various trimming down of subroutines.
 Also added text box for documentation of the different macro-linked icons.